react-webpack-generators/generator-react-webpack/README.md

 > Yeoman generator for [ReactJS](http://facebook.github.io/react/) - lets you quickly set up a project including karma test runner and [Webpack](http://webpack.github.io/) module system.

 # About
-Generator-React-Webpack will help you build new Reactprojects using modern technologies.
+Generator-React-Webpack will help you build new React projects using modern technologies.

 Out of the box it comes with support for:
 - Webpack